Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.

 4. Remain positive.
 Negative self-talk, over-generalizing and perfectionism aren’t good practices to keep.
 Learn “cognitive reframing” techniques and become a positive thinker.
 Be gentle with yourself and others.
 You're only human and you're doing the best you can.

 5. Don’t be afraid to ask for help.
 You can't do everything yourself, and you don't have to do it alone.
-If you're finding it difficult to cope, talk about it with a trusted friend, family member or counselor.
+If you're finding it difficult to cope, talk about it with a trusted friend, family member or counsellor.

 Stressing the numbers